wxlomo/IC-Layout-Synthesis/MazeRouter/README.md

 For running the code, please:
 1) Change directory to the source folder.
 2) Type "make" to compile the code.
 The executable "maze" will be created.
-3) Type "./maze" with the path or name of the input file to run the code.
-Add following commands then configure the router: <br>
+3) Type "./maze" followed by the path or name of the input file to run the code.
+Following commands can be added then to configure the router: <br>
    "-oct" - Using octagon switch blocks instead of square switch blocks <br>
    "-min" - Minimizing channel width usage when routing <br>
    Such as "./maze cct1 -oct" to route the circuit 'cct1' with the octagon switch blocks and without channel width minimization.